 The top Scottsdale shopping districts pair easily accessible shops with everything visitors need for a full day of shopping extravaganzas.
 Variety, big names, local boutiques and deals – shoppers find it all in Scottsdale.
 So if planning a friends vacation or looking for something to do, here are some Scottsdale shopping districts.
 Just remember to wear comfy shoes.

-Top 7 Scottsdale Shopping Districts: Find Fashion, Deals and Services
+7 Scottsdale Shopping Districts: Find Fashion, Deals and Services

 In addition, enjoy access to dozens of restaurants for quick bites and sit-down meals with friends and family.
 Chain restaurants include Chipotle Mexican Grill, Five Guys and Shake Shack.
 For a longer lunch, share pizza at Fired Pie or sushi at Kona Grill.
-Fashion Square also hosts family-friendly events and houses an on-site movie theater.
+Fashion Square also hosts family-friendly events and houses a movie theater.

 Old Town Scottsdale